Want to make the best out of your HSC? Aleksandra gives you all her secrets to succeeding in her HSC by planning and using memory hacks.

 With hard work, time and practice, I ended up really enjoying it and even achieved a Band 6 in my HSC!
 Anything is possible.

 Stay on top of your Maths Ext 1 studies like Aleksandra did.
-With Matrix+, we provide you with clear and structured online lesson videos, quality resources, and Live Q&A sessions to ask your Matrix teachers questions and for feedback.
+With Matrix+, we provide you with clear and structured online lesson videos, quality resources, and Q&A Boards to ask your Matrix teachers questions and for feedback.

 By the end of Year 11, I did not feel prepared for Year 12 AT ALL.